*This post contains affiliate links

 I hate myself.
 Why do I always put myself in these situations?

-The church is always at the highest spot of the village
+The church is always at the highest spot in the village

 We are finally up at the top.
 We have to take a little break.